akessah/skrib_frontend/api_specs/posting.md

 # API Specification: Posting Concept

-**Purpose:** allow users to create and manage textual content items
+**Purpose:** to allow users to upload content, generally to ask for book recommendations

+**Principle:** A user creates and publishes a post which can then be seen publically.

 ---